INTRODUCTION

 properties

-, in Bangladesh who introduced lease finance facilities for funding
+is the first private commercial bank, in Bangladesh who introduced lease finance facilities for funding

 requirement of valued customers & growth of their business.